 Tampons offer eight hours of protection, in general, before the possibility of TSS (Toxic Shock Syndrome) sets in.
 Menstrual cups give you up to twelve hours of protection before you need to empty them and reinsert.

+I’m sure a lot of people reading this article have been there-getting up at night to change your tampon, pajamas and bed sheets.
+However, with a menstrual cup, particularly a high-capacity one, you can avoid this hassle.
 You won’t have to fumble at night to replace your tampon as period cups are capable of holding a larger amount of fluid, thus giving you better protection.
 Pair it with a reusable cloth pad and you’ll be good to go!

 Chance of Leakage and Other Dangers